We campaign within the statutory planning system – and outside it.

 - Locally we work with individuals and communities – residents’ associations, parish councils and pressure groups – advising on the planning system, on campaigning tactics and attracting publicity

 - Sometimes problems can only be resolved by changes in government policy or legislation.
 We are part of two influential national networks: Campaign for National Parks and the Campaign to Protect Rural England (CPRE)

 - We don’t just campaign against damaging developments – we campaign for positive practical alternatives

-- We campaign for appropriate and well-designed development in the countryside (see our Policy on Sustainable Developments)
+- We campaign for appropriate and well-designed development in the countryside (see our Planning and Sustainable Developments Policy

 - We work to encourage green farming and sustainable land-use policies